 - Needs Assessment – Agencies can also determine what kind of services will be best for you.
 They can refer you to partner agencies and recommend programs that best fit your needs and goals.

 - Career Coaching – Job search and application can be vastly different in Canada compared to what you’re used to.
-Career coaches can help you navigate this new field by teaching you everything from creating your Canadian-style resume to acing your job interview.
+Career coaches can help you navigate the job market by teaching you everything from planning your career and creating your Canadian-style resume to acing your job interview.

 - Employment services – Employment services range from job referrals to job preparation for those who already have been hired.
 They can provide trainings on workplace culture, communication, as well as industry-specific trainings.

-- Language training – Language is an important element in your settlement success.
+- Language training – Language is an important element to your success.
 Agencies can provide formal or informal training on Canada’s official languages, English and French.
 These programs can be delivered in-person (classroom) or online, in a group or one-on-one.

 - Others – Other services can range from family programs (child-care and parenting) to mental health and other supports.

 Most newcomer serving organizations are funded by the government (usually Immigration, Refugees and Citizenship Canada) so services are free to eligible clients.
 Meanwhile, other organizations such as charities, educational institutions, or social enterprises may provide settlement help too.
 They may be funded by foundations or other entities that allow them to offer services for free or at a low cost.